scoconno/scoconno.github.io/Teaching/CT/index.md

 ---

-#Persons & Problems <br> An Introduction to Philosophy#
+#Critical Thinking

 ### Computer Information ###

-This is an online course administered through Blackboard.
+This is course is administered through Blackboard.
 Please consult NJCU's [online resources](http://www.njcu.edu/onlinelearning/enrolled-students/) for details on NJCU's online policies.
 If you have *academic questions* please contact me through the Blackboard site.
 If you have any technical questions about Blackboard, please consult this [page.](http://www.njcu.edu/onlinelearning/getting-help/)

 ### Syllabus  ###